stevana/hot-swapping-state-machines2/README.md

 ### Remote upgrades

+## A bit of theory

+* Upgrades of from arbitrary program to arbitrary program is too messy

+* Abstract state machine, model of computation that allows us to express the problem at the right level of abstration

+* Refinement of state machines gives us a model of updates, perhaps even clearer when looking at indexed containers and their morphisms?

 ## Future work

 - [ ] Upgrade pipelines, rather than state machines running in the pipelines;
+- [ ] Better language for describing state machines?

 ## Contributing